Today in Star Trek history: The Birth of the Federation video game is released

 Wikipedia: Star Trek: The Next Generation: Birth of the Federation

-T is the Managing Editor for Daily Star Trek News and a contributing writer for Sherlock Holmes Magazine.
-He may have been the last professional Stage Manager to work with Leonard Nimoy, has worked Off-Broadway and regionally, and is currently the union Stage Manager for Legacy Theatre, where he is currently working with Julie Andrews.
+T is the Managing Editor for Daily Star Trek News and a contributing writer for Sherlock Holmes Magazine and a Shakespeare nerd.
+He may have been the last professional Stage Manager to work with Leonard Nimoy, has worked Off-Broadway and regionally, and is the union Stage Manager for Legacy Theatre, where he is currently working with Julie Andrews. after which he’ll be working on Richard III at Elm Shakespeare Company.